EnricoMi/publish-unit-test-result-action/README.md

 ![job summary example](misc/github-job-summary-full.png)

-In presence of failures or errors, the job summary links to the respective [check page](#github-actions-check-summary-of-a-commit) with failure details.
+In presence of failures or errors, the job summary links to the respective [check summary](#github-actions-check-summary-of-a-commit) with failure details.

 ### GitHub Actions check summary of a commit

-Unit test results are published in the GitHub Actions section of the respective commit:
+Unit test results are published in the GitHub Actions check summary of the respective commit:

 ![checks comment example](misc/github-checks-comment.png)